 - Licensed practical or vocational nurses (LPNs or LVNs)—In most of the country, this type of nurse is known as an LPN.
 However, in two states (Texas and California), this kind of nurse is called an LVN.
-As of 2016, LPNs and LVNs accounted for about 19.7 percent of all employed nurses in the U.S.1 These nurses work under the direction of registered nurses, advanced practice nurses, or other healthcare professionals.
+As of 2016, LPNs and LVNs accounted for about 19.7 percent of all employed nurses in the U.S., according to the Bureau of Labor Statistics (BLS).
+These nurses work under the direction of registered nurses, advanced practice nurses, or other healthcare professionals.
 They do a lot of the basic, routine, and hands-on work that most people identify nurses with.
 For example, practical nurses often administer medications, give injections, collect blood samples, check blood pressure, take temperatures, measure weight and heart rates, clean open wounds, change bandages, insert catheters, and help patients bathe and get dressed.

-- Registered nurses (RNs)—These nurses accounted for about 80.3 percent of all employed nursing professionals in the U.S. in 2016.1 Like LPNs, many RNs provide bedside care.
+Registered nurses (RNs)—These nurses accounted for about 80.3 percent of all employed nursing professionals in the U.S. in 2016, according to the BLS.
+Like LPNs, many RNs provide bedside care.
 However, they tend to wear many other hats as well, and their individual roles often vary widely depending on the types of facilities they work in.
 Most registered nurses are responsible for educating, comforting, and coordinating care for their patients while supervising LPNs and nursing assistants.
 They also keep accurate and up-to-date records of their patients' conditions and collaborate with physicians and other non-nursing professionals.
 Some RNs with at least a bachelor's-degree level of education move into managerial positions such as: